TruelyThea/trollegle-client/DOCUMENTATION.md

 * `addCommand(commandName, helpString, minimumArgLen, bodyCallback, aliasNamesArray)` - if command or alias already exists, it is overriden

 * `call(commandName, argumentsArray)` - `commandName` can be the name or alias of command.
-When a command is called, the events with the command's main name and call name are emitted.
+When a command is called, the events with the command's main name and call name are emitted, and the listeners recieve the array of arguments to the command.

 ### <a name="clientbehavior"></a> ClientBehavior ###